OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

 ## a) Create your own shape

 Now the question is : how to send vertex positions to the vertex shader ?
 Well, a simple approach would be to send vertices once every frame to the GPU.
 That's how early versions of OpenGL worked.
 But was not very efficient as it costs a lot of data transfer between the CPU memory and the GPU memory.
 That's why the **Vertex Buffer Object** (VBO) has been added in modern OpenGL versions.
 VBO is a buffer, residing in the GPU memory, and containing vertex informations.
-That means that you need to upload the vertex informations to the GPU just once.
+That means that you need to upload the vertices to the GPU just once.
 The vertices will stay there until the VBO is explicitely destroyed by the application.

 During a frame rendering, the vertex shader reads directly the VBO, vertex per vertex, and use it as input attribute.

 <img class="ctr" src="./assets/webGLVBODiagram.jpg" alt="VBO diagram" width="800">

 Let see how to connect these different pieces together.
-Comment the function that we will replace with our own code:
+Comment the function that will be replaced by our own custom code:

 ~~~ JavaScript
 //func_3_createTriangle();
 ~~~

 The first thing to do is to define the vertex positions (**data** on the previous diagram) we want to send to the vertex shader.
-The vertex coordinates system go from -1 to 1 as shown in this figure :
+Each position has 3 coordinates : X, Y, Z. The X and Y coordinates go from -1 to 1 as shown in this figure :

 <img class="ctr" src="./assets/webGLcoordinate.png" alt="Vertex Coordinates" width="400">

+As you can see, vertices with position outside de rectangle -1, 1, wont appear in your OpenGl view.
+The Z axis point to you, a vertex with negative Z coordinate will be placed "behind" your screen.

 Let's start by writing manually the position of one humble triangle, always in the main() javascript function :